ARTH - Art: Art History

 ARTH 402 Greek Art and Architecture: 3 Credits (3 Lec)

-PREREQUISITE: ARTH 200IA and ARTH 201IA. () Offered as needed based on student demand.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) Offered as needed based on student demand.
 No prerequisites for non majors.
 This lecture-based course examines the art and architecture of ancient Greece civilization including the Aegean Bronze Age antecedents of Hellenic art belonging to Cycladic and Minoan cultures beginning in 3000 BCE, the earliest recognizable origins in the late Bronze Age of Mycenaean Greece, and concluding with the wide-spread dissemination of Greek material culture after the death of Alexander the Great in 323 BCE

 ARTH 406 Roman Art and Architecture: 3 Credits (3 Lec)

-PREREQUISITE: ARTH 200IA for majors. () Offered as needed based on student demand.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) Offered as needed based on student demand.
 No prerequisites for non majors.
 This lecture-based course looks at the public and private art and architecture of ancient Rome.
 The study encompasses the Etruscan and Republican foundations-cultural, political and artistic-of Rome and then moves on to the period when emperors ruled and the borders of the empire at its height ranged from Britain to North Africa.
 The course is arranged as a chronological survey moving from the earliest archaeological evidence of settlement on the hills of Rome in the 10 century BCE to the reign of the emperor Constantine in the fourth century CE

 ARTH 410 Medieval Art: 3 Credits (3 Lec)

-PREREQUISITE: ARTH 200IA for majors. () Offered as needed based on student demand.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) Offered as needed based on student demand.
 No prerequisites for non majors.
 This lecture-based course examines the art and architecture of western Europe between 500-1500, a period rich with contact and exchange among cultures including Roman, Insular, and Viking.
 Art historical periods include the Late Antique, Romanesque, and Gothic, across the timeline there will be an exploration of the diverse range of material culture contained under the term “medieval.”

 ARTH 422 Early Renaissance to 15th Century Art: 3 Credits (3 Lec)